northern lights on an alaskan cruise, Northern Lights on an Alaskan Cruise? Think Again…(And How to Photograph it If You’re Lucky)

 Nevertheless, we ended up choosing Norwegian (NCL).
 I spoke with several cruise ship specialists to pick a cruise and that would be the best to see the northern lights.

-All of the associates were very vague.
-It didn’t seem like they truly knew and didn’t quite give me the best explanations.
 They did allude that fall was still the best time to see the northern lights.
 So, we ended up picking a departure in October since I read that September/October was the best time to go.

 The time came and we boarded the Norwegian ship with a heart full of excitement and anticipation.